StreetStrider/Beardy/README.markdown

 Beardy is inspired by awesome [Mustache](http://mustache.github.io/) templating engine, but it differs in some points.

+Beardy now is in release-candidate state.
+Some filters may change in future, basics are stable.

+Beardy is fully tested.
+You can run tests by calling `tests/run` in project tree.
+Submodule must be loaded.

 Main design
 -----
 Beardy follows Mustache logic-less phylosophy,